Package 'BiocNeighbors'

 query

-A numeric matrix of query points, containing different data points in the rows but the same number and ordering of dimensions in the columns.
+A numeric matrix of query points, containing the same number of columns as X.

 k